typelevel/typelevel.github.com/_posts/2015-07-19-forget-refinement-aux.md

 Furthermore, because the member `T` is not in scope for `Aux`’s type parameter position, you can take method type parameters named `T` and sensibly write `MList.Aux[T]` without the above error.
 You can see this in the immediately preceding example.
-But this should be considered an advantage for type parameters more generally; `PList` doesn’t have this problem.
+But, stepping back a bit, this should be considered an advantage for type parameters more generally; `PList` doesn’t have this problem in the first place.

 **Using `Aux` also helps you avoid the errors of forgetting to specify or misspelling a type member**, as described at the beginning of this